tender meadows – 2025

 field drawing – 27th July

-In this relaxed session led by artist Lydia Brockless, you’ll be guided through a range of observational and expressive drawing exercises to help you capture the wildness of this stunning natural landscape.
-You’ll come away with a range of drawings in pencil, charcoal and ink.
+In this relaxed session led by artist Lydia Brockless, participants were guided through a range of observational and expressive drawing exercises to help capture the wildness of this stunning natural landscape. they came away with a range of drawings in pencil, charcoal and ink.

 location